Entity Resolution for Healthcare: Patient Matching, Compliance, and Data Quality

 What is an Enterprise Master Patient Index (EMPI)?

-An EMPI is a centralized database that creates and maintains a unique identity for each patient across all connected clinical, billing, and operational systems within a healthcare organization.
-It uses entity resolution algorithms (probabilistic matching, fuzzy matching, phonetic comparison) to link records from multiple source systems to a single patient identity.
-According to Black Book Research, hospitals with EMPI tools achieve 93% correct patient identification at registration.
+An EMPI is a centralized database that creates and maintains a unique identity for each patient across all connected clinical, billing, and operational systems.
+It uses entity resolution algorithms (probabilistic matching, fuzzy matching, phonetic comparison) to link records from multiple sources to one patient identity.
+Hospitals with EMPI tools report about 93 percent correct identification at registration.

 How many duplicate patient records does the average hospital have?

-The average U.S. healthcare organization has an 8% to 12% duplicate patient record rate, according to the Journal of AHIMA and a RAND Corporation report.
-Black Book Research reports an average rate of 18% across surveyed hospitals.
-For a hospital with 1 million patient records, that represents 80,000 to 180,000 duplicate records, each costing approximately $96 in direct operational overhead per the Children’s Medical Center Dallas study.
+The average US healthcare organization has an 8 to 12 percent duplicate patient record rate, according to the Journal of AHIMA and a RAND Corporation report, and large systems report 15 to 18 percent.
+For a hospital with 1 million records, that represents 80,000 to 180,000 duplicates, each costing roughly $96 in direct operational overhead.

 How much do duplicate patient records cost hospitals?